Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 With a local PPC strategy, your ads will only show up in front of people who are the most interested in your products and services, mainly because you control who your ads target.

 Ideally, your ads should only target people who can benefit from your business.
-Since your campaign is local, you won’t have to compete with corporate enterprises.
+Since your local PPC campaigns is–by definition–local, you won’t have to compete with corporate enterprises.
 This means bidding won’t be as intensive, and you can actually stretch your marketing dollars to achieve even more conversions.

 A successful local PPC campaign will endure less competition, in addition to more impressions and conversions.

-As a local business, making sure potential customers know you exist is paramount.
-By running a local PPC campaign, you can improve your brand awareness in your community.
+As a local business running local business PPC, make sure potential customers and local searchers know you exist is paramount.
+By running local PPC campaign, you can improve your brand awareness in your community.

 As online shopping becomes more popular, it’s never been more important to run a local PPC campaign.
-When your ads show up to relevant audiences, they’ll be much more likely to convert since you’re targeting qualified leads instead of unrefined prospects.
+When your ads show up to relevant/target audience, they’ll be much more likely to convert since you’re targeting qualified leads instead of unrefined prospects.

 Fortunately, local PPC ads are more measurable than other local marketing techniques, such as flyers and banners.
 By using these ads, you can more accurately track impressions, clicks, and conversions.